zaiisao/Documentation/en/Video/start_call_web.md

 <div class="alert warning">Due to security limits on HTTP addresses except 127.0.0.1, Agora Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
 Do not deploy your project over HTTP.</div>

-## Try the demo
+## Sample project

-We provide an open-source demo project that implements the basic one-to-one video call on <a href="https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-Web-Tutorial-1to1">GitHub</a>.
-You can try the demo and view the source code to learn about the basic functions.
+We provide an open-source [sample project](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-Web-Tutorial-1to1) that implements the basic one-to-one video call on GitHub.

+You can also use this [online demo](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/) and try the video calls implemented by the Agora SDK.

 ## Prerequisites